Ceridwen Dovey: Early years and education

+In 2004 Dovey worked briefly for the television programme NOW with Bill Moyers at Channel Thirteen in New York City, before moving to South Africa to study creative writing at the University of Cape Town.
+She wrote her first novel, Blood Kin, as her thesis for an MA in creative writing under the supervision of poet Stephen Watson, then did her graduate studies in Social Anthropology at New York University.

 Career

-In 2004 Dovey worked briefly for the television programme NOW with Bill Moyers at Channel Thirteen in New York City before moving to South Africa to study creative writing at the University of Cape Town.
-She wrote her first novel Blood Kin as her thesis for an MA in creative writing under the supervision of poet Stephen Watson, then did her graduate studies in Social Anthropology at New York University.
-She moved back to Sydney, Australia in 2010.
+Dovey moved back to Sydney in 2010.
 From 2010 to 2015 she worked for the Institute for Sustainable Futures at the University of Technology Sydney.
-She writes non-fiction for various publications, including newyorker.com and The Monthly.

-Works

-Dovey's first novel, Blood Kin was published by Atlantic Books (U.K.), Penguin (South Africa) and Penguin (Australia) in July 2007, and by Viking in North America in March 2008.
-It was published in fifteen countries, including Germany, France, Italy, the Netherlands, and Sweden.
-It was shortlisted in 2007 for the Dylan Thomas Prize and the U.K.'s John Llewellyn Rhys Prize for British/Commonwealth authors under the age of 35 and was shortlisted in 2008 for the Commonwealth Writers' Prize for Best First Book (Africa).
+Dovey's first novel, Blood Kin, was published by Atlantic Books (U.K.) and Penguin Books (Australia; South Africa) in July 2007, and by Viking Press in North America in March 2008.
+It was published in 15 countries, including Germany, France, Italy, the Netherlands, and Sweden.
+It was widely reviewed and then shortlisted in 2007 for the Dylan Thomas Prize and the U.K.'s John Llewellyn Rhys Prize for British/Commonwealth authors under the age of 35 and was shortlisted in 2008 for the Commonwealth Writers' Prize for Best First Book (Africa).
 It tells the story of a fictional military coup from the perspective of the overthrown leader's portraitist, chef, and barber.
 The novel is deliberately ambiguous in its setting.

-Dovey's second book, Only the Animals is a collection of ten short stories about the souls of ten animals caught up in human conflicts over the last century.
+Dovey's second book, Only the Animals, is a collection of ten short stories about the souls of ten animals caught up in human conflicts over the last century.
 It won the inaugural 2014 Readings New Australian Writing Award and the People's Choice for Fiction Award (joint with Joan London's The Golden Age) at the NSW Premier's Literary Awards, as well as the Queensland Literary Awards Steele Rudd Award for a short story collection.

 Dovey's third novel, In the Garden of the Fugitives, was published in early 2018.

-Writers on Writers: Ceridwen Dovey on J.M.
-Coetzee was published in October 2018 as part of Black Inc.'s Writers on Writers series.
+On J. M. Coetzee was published in October 2018 as part of Black Inc.'s Writers on Writers series.

 Life After Truth is Dovey's fourth novel and was published in November 2020.

+In 2024 she published a collection of short stories called Only the Astronauts, in which the narrator in each story is an inanimate object in space, including the International Space Station and Voyager 1 spacecraft.

+Dovey writes non-fiction for various publications, including The New Yorker and The Monthly.

 Personal life

-She lives in Sydney, Australia, with her husband, Blake Munting, and two children.
-Her parents live in Sydney and her sister, Lindiwe Dovey, is a senior lecturer in African Screen Media at SOAS in London.
+Dovey's sister, Lindiwe Dovey, is Professor of Film and Screen Studies at SOAS University of London.